Ferki-git-creator/phono-in-terminal-image-viewer-rgb-c-textmode/README.md

 If you have any questions, you can contact me: denisdola278@gmail.com .

-If you want to support, just put a star on the repository.😀
+Also, you can star my repository, this will also be a support.🌟